holokit/holokit-1-sdk/README.md

 ## Prerequists
 * You must be an [Apple Developer](https://developer.apple.com/programs/).
-* An iOS device that supports ARKit and running iOS 11.
+* An iOS device that supports ARKit and running iOS 11 beta 3.
     * We tested HoloKitSDK with iPhone 7 Plus.
-    * See below for guidance on upgrading to iOS 11 beta.
+    * See below for guidance on upgrading to iOS 11 beta 3.
-* [Unity 5.6.1p3](http://beta.unity3d.com/download/ede8e3f4adbd/UnityDownloadAssistant-5.6.1p3.dmg?_ga=2.258563906.935844948.1497834147-2116713852.1480749648) or later.
+* [Unity 5.6.2pf](https://unity3d.com/get-unity/download?thank-you=update&download_nid=47271&os=Mac) or later.
 Make sure you installed iOS components.
-* [XCode 9 Beta](https://developer.apple.com/download/).
+* [XCode 9 Beta 3](https://developer.apple.com/download/).
 You need to log in with your Apple Developer account.

 ## Quick Start
-1. Download [HoloKitSDK.unitypackage](HoloKitSDK.unitypackage) and import it into a new Unity project.
+1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.
 2. You might be prompted to switch to iOS platform.
 If so please go ahead and switch.
 3. Open the example scene "HoloKitSDK/Examples/CubeOnTheFloor".
 4. Open "File" -> "Build Settings" and click "Build".